 What do you get when you eat cookies in bed?
 Crumby sleep!
 Get it, crummy sleep?
 That joke may or may not be funny, but what’s definitely not funny is when you do get crummy sleep.
 Getting enough rest is vital to our overall health and wellness.
 Keep reading to learn about how important it is to get proper sleep, ways to get proper sleep, and how your employer-sponsored benefits may help.

-According to the CDC, adults 18 years and older need at least 7 or more hours of sleep per night.
-School aged children need 9-12 hours, and teens should get 8-10 hours.
-However, there are lots of reasons why people don’t get their nightly amount of recommended sleep.
+The CDC says that adults 18 years and older need to get 7 hours or more per night.
+School-aged children need 9-12 hours, and teens should get 8-10 hours.
+Unfortunately, many of us don’t get as much as we need.

-Just about everyone deals with poor sleep from time to time.
-Whether you are working late, studying for school, or have small children at home, these are common causes for the occasional lack of sleep and the consequent tired feeling the following day.
-The real problems begin when poor sleep becomes a chronic, recurring issue.
+Almost everyone deals with poor sleep at some point.
+Occasional causes include working late, studying for school, or caring for small children.
+Any lack of sleep can result in fatigue the next day, but the real problems begin when it becomes a recurring chronic issue.

 Inadequate sleep impacts your body and mind in many ways.
 Fatigue can affect concentration and judgment.
 That may lead to irritability, errors, accidents, and reduced productivity.
 Chronic deprivation may also lead to more severe issues, including:

 Consider tracking your nightly habits if you experience chronic issues.
 Note what you ate and drank that day, what medications you took, when you actually went to bed, how many times you woke up, what you did right before bed, how many hours you slept, etc. You can help you identify small changes in habits to help you sleep better, like avoiding caffeinated drinks in the evening or eating late at night.